vuejs/router/packages/docs/guide/advanced/transitions.md

   title="Learn about route transitions"
 />

-In order to use transitions on your route components and animate navigations, you need to use the v-slot API:
+In order to use transitions on your route components and animate navigations, you need to use the [`<RouterView>` slot](./router-view-slot):

 ```html
 <router-view v-slot="{ Component }">